 Why study this course?

-A Master of Philosophy (MPhil) at London Metropolitan University is conducted purely by research.
-Each MPhil is the unique development of a student’s individual research project, conducted under the guidance of at least two supervisory members of staff with expertise in the research area.
+A Master of Philosophy (MPhil) is conducted purely by research.
+Each MPhil is the unique development of your individual research project, conducted under the guidance of at least two supervisory members of staff with expertise in the research area.

 An MPhil can be pursued in any area of research within the university, where suitable expertise is available to support the proposed research.
-The University provides a supportive framework for research within which each student’s work is carefully overseen.
+Cross-disciplinary projects are welcome.
+Here at London Met, we provide a supportive framework for research where your work is carefully overseen and your progress is monitored.
+It's also possible to study an MPhil via distance learning with us.

-Although the degree is awarded for research with no taught component, you'll be provided with training and have access to any master's level module that would facilitate the research.
+Although the degree is awarded for research with no taught component, as a research student, you'll be provided with research training and have access to any master's level modules that may facilitate your research.
+You can also study for a PG Cert in Learning and Teaching in Higher Education alongside your research.

-Your progress is closely supported by your supervisor and the School.
-You'll be encouraged to attend conferences, write papers and publish, while pursuing your research.
+Your progress will be closely supported by your supervisors and monitored by your School.
+You'll be encouraged to attend conferences, write papers and publish while pursuing your research.

-The University has strong links with industry, business, the legal profession, and governmental and non-governmental organisations that will aid your research and future career.
+London Met has strong links with a wide range of industries, businesses, hospital trusts, the legal profession, governmental and non-governmental organisations, as well as local stakeholders in London that may impact your research and future career.

 Staff undertake research and offer supervision in areas including: